MShahabSepehri/Computer_Vision_HW3/README.md

 # Computer Vision HW3

-**First question:** Video panorama and video processing <br />
+**First question:** Vanishing points and lines <br />
-  - part 1: stitching two key frames <br />
+  - part 1: finding vanishing points and the vanishing line of horizon <br />
-  - part 2: panorama with five key frames <br />
+  - part 2: finding the focal distance, the principal point and the angle of camera <br />
-  - part 3: projecting video to refrence frame's plan <br />
+  - part 3: fattening the image <br />

-  - part 4: creating background panorama <br />
+**Second question:** Epipolar geometry <br />
-  - part 5: creating background video <br />
+**Third question:** 3D reconstruction <br />
-  - part 6: creating foreground video <br />
+**Fourth question:** Scene recognition using "Bag of words" <br />
-  - part 7: creating wider video <br />
+  - part 1: simple representation and the nearest neighbor <br />
-  - part 8: creating shakeless video <br />
+  - part 2: "Bag of words" and the nearest neighbor <br />

-**Second question:** Camera calibration <br />
+  - part 3: "Bag of words" and SVM <br />
 You can find the questions and the report in **Report** folder <br />
-You can find results in https://drive.google.com/drive/folders/1An592P_4TXfoFV5iRsbMbQFS2-ONKU4_?usp=sharing <br />
+You can find results in https://drive.google.com/drive/folders/1XEYVW5-3YZyTscIG_ixJBeiwqF-gfviV?usp=sharing <br />
-Data folder is also https://drive.google.com/drive/folders/16JZMFnsGBzhj3HYl-o6TmNaY75l4vdAh?usp=sharing <br />
+Data folder is also https://drive.google.com/drive/folders/1h27lEnpK-TgaBP5pAdDALKrvbB_-0rJd?usp=sharing <br />
 There is also more informations in jupyter notebooks